Skip to content

 Comet Pro integrates with ZeroTier, allowing you to access it remotely through the ZeroTier virtual network.

-Simply join both Comet Pro and your controlling device to the same ZeroTier network (using a 16-character alphanumeric Network ID), and you can remotely access Comet Pro by entering its ZeroTier Managed IP in a web browser on the controlling device, with no need to install the GLKVM app.
+Simply join both Comet Pro and your controlling device to the same ZeroTier network (using a 16-character alphanumeric Network ID), and you can remotely access Comet Pro by entering its ZeroTier IP in a web browser on the controlling device, with no need to install the GLKVM app.

 Help